swiftly-solution/documentation/docgen/output/events/gameevents/onflareignitenpc.md

 ---

 # OnFlareIgniteNpc
-This event is triggered when flare_ignite_npc is triggered
+This event is triggered when flare_ignite_npc is triggered.
 ::: tabs
 @tab Lua
 ```lua